NessieCanCode/SlurmCostManager/README.md

 The resulting `schema.json` file can be compared with the list of tables and columns from your deployment.

+### Testing with sample SlurmDB data

+For unit tests and local development the repository includes two fixtures under `test/`:

+- `example_slurm_schema_for_testing.json` – a pre-generated mapping of
+  tables to columns for a minimal Slurm accounting database.
+- `example_slurmdb_for_testing.sql` – a small SQL dump containing the
+  corresponding table definitions and a few dummy rows.

+These files allow tests to verify table and column presence and operate on sample data without requiring access to a live SlurmDB instance.

 ## 📝 Development Notes

 - Your UI components can access system files or commands using `cockpit.file()` and other Cockpit APIs.